 For multiple, press shift (or play with url!).

 A last URL tip, is filtering in URL.
-If you want to retrieve one of your commit, you can suffix the URL with
+If you want to retrieve one of your commit, you can suffix the

 Even if it’s a web application, using your mouse isn’t mandatory.
 In fact, GitHub offer a lot of different shortcuts.
 To see them, just press ” ? ” (doesn’t matter where you are!).

 Good news, you can use emoji (almost) everywhere on Github!

 But they aren’t only present to decorate your text.
 For example, I prefix everything related to Docker (repositories/commits) with a whale icon.